 The following information is provided as an example of data collection and

 is important that the way you live and what your goals are (not only

 in the resulting building project, but in life as well) is understood

 by the other members of your project team.

-The site is a 10-acre lot located in a rural part of Lafayette County,
+The site is two (2) adjacent 10-acre lots located in a rural part of Lafayette County,

 MO which is zoned agricultural/residential.
 It is part of a subdivision